Blessed with outstanding agility and athleticism, Wojciech Szczesny’s charisma and class also make him one of the game’s great personalities.

-Born on 18 April 1990 in Warsaw, Wojciech Szczesny spent his formative years with local side Legia Warsaw before moving to Arsenal as a 16-year-old.
+Born in Poland’s capital city, Szczesny spent his formative years with local side Legia Warsaw before moving to Arsenal as a 16-year-old.

 After finding his feet in London, the Polish international made his debut in September 2009 and, upon returning from a loan spell with Brentford in 2010, he established himself as the Gunners’ first-choice keeper for the next five seasons.